Planning to travel to Tulum on a budget?

 TULUM ON A BUDGET

-While most Tulum beach clubs charge as much as $1,000 pesos ($50USD) to enter, that money is applied to your food/drink tab.
+While most Tulum beach clubs charge $1,000-$1,500 pesos ($50-75USD) to enter, that money is usually applied to your food and drink tab.
 This “minimum spend” essentially means you’re just pre-paying to eat and drink, while having access to luxury beach facilities, pools, beach beds, bathrooms, etc.

 These places, Ziggy’s Beach Club, Revolución Pancho Villa, and Coco Tulum Beach Club, don’t have a minimum spend, and allow you to be there for as long as you’re ordering food and drinks.
 Head to budget-friendly Revolucion Pancho Villa, which offers 2-4-1 drinks all day long, but skip the food.

-Now, if you’re slamming $15 piña coladas (yes, they often cost that much on Tulum Beach), that adds up quickly.
-However, if you’re ordering an agua fresca (fruit water) and ceviche for $15, you can realistically hang around for a few hours.
+Now, if you’re slamming $25 piña coladas (yes, they often cost that much on Tulum Beach), that adds up quickly.
+However, if you’re ordering an agua fresca (fruit water Mexican drink) and ceviche for $25, you can realistically hang around for a few hours.

-🏖 Pro Tip: The beaches in Mexico are public domain.
+🏖 Tulum Travel Tips: The beaches in Mexico are public domain.
 This means you’re totally allowed to just head to the beach, lay your towel in the sand, and enjoy Tulum Beach and the beautiful Caribbean Sea for $0.

 TULUM ON A BUDGET